Yetunde79/blog/README.md

-# This is a blog.
+This is a blog.
 It was made with NodeJS, ExpressJS, EJS and MongoDB.
+It has a login and register page as well as a page where you can contact me for any questions.

 You can find the blog here: https://code-blog.herokuapp.com